-The Purchase Accessible Learning Materials (PALM) Initiative encourages publishers to create, and purchasers to demand and purchase, accessible learning materials that are broadly usable by a wide range of students.
 Numerous resources are made available on the web page including an E-book Market Brief, guidelines, hand-outs, sample contract language, and action items.
 A short video, Simply Said: Understanding Accessibility in Digital Learning Materials, is a valuable resource for providing insight and eliciting support.

 The AIM workflow process (graphic below) begins with state education agencies (SEAs) or local education agencies (LEAs) issuing purchase orders or state adoption contracts that require publishers to submit a NIMAS fileset to the NIMAC as part of their textbook fulfillment order.
 In step two, publishers develop NIMAS filesets and send them to the NIMAC.
 A publisher may also offer accessible instructional materials for sale as a commercial product, in which case materials would be delivered directly to an SEA, LEA, or student.
 In step three, NIMAS filesets developed by the publishers are validated by the NIMAC and added to the NIMAC repository.
 In step four, an authorized user (AU) appointed by an SEA downloads the NIMAS fileset from the NIMAC or assigns it to an accessible media producer (AMP).
 The AU or AMP converts the NIMAS fileset into one or more student-ready specialized formats of accessible instructional materials.
 In step five, materials are delivered to SEAs or LEAs who, in turn, provide them to individual students.